Where possible, you should continue your research by engaging in a process of online supervision with your supervisory team.

 Yes, the appointment of Examiners will continue to be processed in the normal way.
 However, there may be a delay in the approval of Examiners process during the current pandemic.

 If you have an examination scheduled to occur while the current restrictions are in place at UL during the Covid-19 pandemic it may be possible to facilitate your viva voce examination online, subject to certain conditions.
-Where a viva voce takes place remotely, the video conferencing software to be used for such an examination is SKYPE FOR BUSINESS or MICROSOFT TEAMS.
+Where a viva voce takes place remotely, the video conferencing software to be used for such an examination is MICROSOFT TEAMS.

 When using conferencing (VC) software for a viva voce at UL, your supervisor must log a call requesting the VC service and technical support on https://itdservicedesk.ul.ie using the Viva Voce Examination Form in the Audio Visual Services section of the website, at least two weeks in advance of the examination.